Rick Burks

 Richard Allen Burks (July 27, 1960 – February 19, 1989) was an American musician and actor.
 Burks was born in Oakland, California.
-He is most notable for his portrayal of Michael Tutman in the 1987 horror/comedy film Blood Diner produced by Jimmy Maslon and directed by Jackie Kong.
+He is most notable for his portrayal of Michael Tutman in the 1987 horror/comedy film Blood Diner produced by Jimmy Maslon and directed by Jackie Kong where he plays a cannibal.

 He also made a minor appearance in the 1987 film The Underachievers and the 1988 film Wicked Stepmother.
 He was also in numerous music videos; David Bowie's "Day-In Day-Out", Brenda Russell's "Piano In The Dark", Gladys Knight's "Livin on Next to Nothin", and Neil Young's "Hey Hey, My My".

-Burks died at Cedars Sinai Hospital in 1989 after his friend/drummer in their underground band got drunk and hit a tree and then a pole on Wilshire and Beverly in Hollywood.
+Burks died at Cedars Sinai Hospital in 1989 after the car he was riding in hit a pole on Wilshire Boulevard in Hollywood.
+Burks friend, the driver of the vehicle, left the scene of the accident and was found to be intoxicated.
+The driver was later charged with a felony.

+On Burks's 29th birthday, his family scattered his ashes at the base of the Hollywood Sign.